 Adrian Pink.
 Or occasionally his wife Amanda.
 Adrian became a funeral director by chance some 30 years ago in his hometown of Cambridge, and he has spent those three decades soaking up every aspect of funeral directing.
 He has worked for small co-operative funeral directors and large funeral directing chains; he started a previous successful independent business, and worked as regional manager for a rapidly growing conglomerate.
 He has been president of the British Institute of Funeral Directors, and a member of the international disaster response team.
 He holds the NAFD Diploma in funeral directing and is a former tutor for the Cruse bereavement course.
 Now in his fifties, Adrian walked away from a comfy role in senior management because he was disillusioned by the corporate world.
 “The whole idea of service had been forgotten,” he said “I wanted to look after families properly, to go back to the old values of service and a personal touch.”

 Town and Country Funeral Directors is the result of the distillation of those 30 years experience together with the determination to put each bereaved family at the very centre of their funeral.
-The business is run from Adrian and Amanda’s home; they don’t have a high street office, which enable them to keep their overheads to a minimum.
+The business began with Adrian and Amanda working from home and using a converted barn to keep their outgoings to a minimum.
 This enabled them to pass on the savings to their clients, and although the business has now outgrown the humble beginnings and is based in a lovely little building in Worplesdon, Adrian has managed to avoid the costly high street rentals that so many other companies pass on to their clients in their fees.

 “Just like back in the day, the funeral director would go and visit each family at their house.
 We do that, or they can come here if they want, but most people are more comfortable in their own home.
 There’s no pressure, no feeling awkward in a strange office with memorials on display and dusty artificial flowers in the window.
 I just arrange to go and visit families whenever it suits them, in a very casual way.”